WORMCRAFT & SECOND SKIN: BIOLOGY AND TECHNOLOGY UNIFIED

 symbiotic mutualism and design

-The relationship between humankind and second skin is also one of symbiotic mutualism; but in this case the humans are the host.
+The relationship between humankind and second skin is one of symbiotic mutualism.